meliache/geohashing.el/README.md

     (setq calendar-latitude 42.42)
     (setq calendar-longitude 31.41)

-I use them to display the sunrise and sunset times by typing `S` while being in the emacs calendar mode.
+Those variables are also used for example when typing `S` in the emacs calendar mode to display the sunrise and sunset times.

-Then you can type for example
+Then you can type

+    M-x geohashing

+and you will be prompted for a date same as in org-mode.
+Then you will get the geohash coordinates for that date, the distance and a link to the OSM map.

     M-x nearest-geohash-today
-    M-x nearest-geohash-tomorrow

-And you will get the position and distance of the nearest geohash from the four graticules nearest to your coordinates.
+will return the nearest geohash coordinates for today.
 * * *

 ## Advance use